snap-stanford/GIB/README.rst

 GIB
 *****

-Graph Information Bottleneck (GIB) for learning minimal sufficient structural and feature information using GNNs.
+This repository reproduces the results in the paper `Graph Information Bottleneck <https://arxiv.org/abs/2010.12811>`_ (Tailin Wu :sup:`*`, Hongyu Ren :sup:`*`, Pan Li, Jure Leskovec, NeurIPS 2020), whose objective is to learn minimal sufficient structural and feature information using GNNs, which improves the robustness of GNNs.

 Representation learning on graphs with graph neural networks (GNNs) is a challenging task.
 Previous work has shown that GNNs are susceptible to adversarial attack.
 We here introduce Graph Information Bottleneck (GIB), which learns representation that is maximally informative about the target to predict while using minimal sufficient information of the input data.
 Concretely, the GIB principle regularizes the representation of the node features as well as the graph structure so that it increases the robustness of GNNs.
-For more information, see our paper Graph Information Bottleneck (Wu *et al*.
+For more information, see our paper `Graph Information Bottleneck <https://arxiv.org/abs/2010.12811>`_ (Wu *et al*.
 2020), and our project website at `http://snap.stanford.edu/gib/ <http://snap.stanford.edu/gib/>`_.

 .. image:: GIB.png
   :width: 300